 BugBed 110UV, also called BugShield and the newest addition to the BugBed product line, exhibited the highest percent exclusion for whiteflies at 94%.
-Unique among greenhouse screens, BugBed 110UV is darkcolored and, therefore, may be less attractive to pest insects that may happen upon the screen while in flight.
+Unique among greenhouse screens, BugBed 110UV is dark and, therefore, may be less attractive to pest insects that may happen upon the screen while in flight than would be lighter screens.
 Also, BugBed 110UV has enhanced protection from ultraviolet light degradation and thus may be longer-lived than BugBed 123 and other screens that lack UV protection.
 Another distinct advantage of BugBed 110UV is that its resistance to airflow is lower than BugBed 123; we characterize BugBed 110UV as a low resistance screen (Table 1).